Atulin/tinytime/README.md

 }
 ```

-Instead, only create the template object once, and just re-render it.
+Instead, only create the template object once and re-render it.

 ```jsx
 const template = tinytime('{h}:{mm}:{ss}{a}');